MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 ## Can I classify only new data, or can I also classify existing data?

 Azure Information Protection policy actions take effect when documents are saved and emails are sent, for both new content and changes to existing content.

+If you have the preview client, you can also quickly classify (and optionally, protect) existing files from File Explorer.

 ## Can I use Azure Information Protection for classification only, without enforcing encryption and restricting usage rights?

 Yes.
-You can configure an Azure Information Protection policy that only applies a label.
+You can configure an Azure Information Protection policy that only applies classification without protection, when the file type supports this action.
 In fact, we expect this to be the majority case for deployment networks where you need to protect only a subset of documents or emails that require special data management.

 ## How does automatic classification work?